MScaramuzzi/Soil-Consumption-Ontology/index.md

 We can see there is a bit of redundancies especially in the Places coming from the source (our) ontology.

-## 8. How to deploy the system

-1. Scarica Fuseki link
-   1. Sottindicazioni
-2. Carica mapping_125.ttl su fuseki
-3. Scarica Limes link
-   1. Sottoindicazioni

-## 9. Conclusions and future work
+## 7. Conclusions and future work

-There have been difficulties in the latter part of the project with technical tools such as:
+### Conclusions

+* The data present in the csv files is not really comprehensive, thus the data  mapped from our ontolgy is not able to capture many of the classes we designed.
+  * In order to be able to extract more knowledge the project would need to start from a better source of data.

+### Future work

-* Fuseki should be substituted by Virtuoso &rarr; fuseki becomes cumbersome with a lot of triples
+* Fuseki should be substituted by a more powerful SPARQL Engine that like Virtuoso, for instance Fuseki becomes cumbersome and slow when dealing with a lot of triples.
-* Deployare tutto su un server
+*  Our work has been deployed on our local machine, it should be tested on a remote server.